risavkarna/blog/ck6xurofg05f3d9s14lkt2m7g.md

 Your new favorite of all numbers
 For many a different reason
 But here's only some for now
-I shouldn't keep going on
+I could keep going on
 But FB status limit encumbers

 Here's one: